-If this option is selected, you will be allowing the firewall to dynamically adjust the adjustment of memory memory allocated to data tracking.
+If this option is selected, you will be allowing the firewall to dynamically adjust the memory allocated to data tracking.
 The maximum value of dynamically allocated memory is equal to the size of the TCP window divided by the MSS limit.
-When this checkbox is selected, the maximum value becomes 256.
+When this checkbox is unselected, the maximum value becomes 256.